asherlaau/guitar_progression/readme.md

 # Day 12 (2hrs), total

-- spider (1hr) from 60 bpm to 200 bpm, fixed finger and move all finger both
+- spider (1hr) from 60 bpm to 200 bpm, fixed finger and move all finger both done

-- alternate picking sequence(1hr)
+- alternate picking sequence(1hr) (reached 90%) done

+- sextuplet pentatonic and minor scale run (1hr) (from 47% to 55% huge progression !!!!!!!!!!!), i need to go to gym, hope tonight can push to 60%.
+    - 1 more hr on sextuplet pentatonic and minor scale
+- 3 hr to get familiar with scale sequence and string skipping